Hugh Broughton: Fellowship at Cambridge

 Broughton graduated B.A. in 1570, and became fellow of St John's College and afterwards of Christ's College.
 He had influential patrons at the university; Sir Walter Mildmay made him an allowance for a private lectureship in Greek, and Henry Hastings, 3rd Earl of Huntingdon, supported him with means for study.
-He was elected one of the taxers of the university, and obtained a prebend and a readership in divinity at Durham.
+He was elected one of the tax collectors of the university, and obtained a prebend and a readership in divinity at Durham.
 On the grounds of his holding a prebend, he was deprived of his fellowship in 1579, but was reinstated in 1581, at the instance of Lord Burghley, the chancellor, who, moved by the representations of Richard Barnes, the Bishop of Durham, the Earl of Huntingdon, and the Earl of Essex, overcame the opposition of John Hatcher, the vice-chancellor, and Edward Hawford, master of Christ's.
-He resigned the office of taxer, and does not seem to have returned to the university.
+He resigned the office of tax collector, and does not seem to have returned to the university.